 - have a good discipline record during the semester preceding enrollment.

 Because these grades apply to a student’s LIFE Scholarship college GPA, a student must maintain final grades of B- and above in all dual credit classes in order to continue in the dual credit program; exceptions may be made by the academic office.

 A rule of thumb for college classes is that students should be prepared to spend at least two hours outside of class for each hour in class each week.
 For example, a student taking a class that meets for one hour three times a week should plan to spend at least six hours per week on homework/study for that class.

 Students may substitute dual-credit courses in place of several core classes on the high school level.
 Students also may complete elective requirements with dual-credit classes.

 In lieu of English 12, students who have an English ACT of 26 or above (or an SAT Writing & Language score of 620 or above) may take Composition & Rhetoric (En 102) and Composition & Literature (En 103).

 In lieu of United States History, students may take United States History 1492 to 1877 and United States History since 1877 (Hi 201 and Hi 202).

-Students desiring dual credit for foreign language classes may begin a foreign language at BJU or may take a BJU course after taking a foreign language course at BJA.
-If they have taken a class at BJA, they cannot repeat similar material in a BJU course; and after completing a BJU course in a particular language, they may not repeat similar material in a BJA course.
-Students who have taken a foreign language course at BJA will need to take a placement test and begin at the appropriate level.
+Students desiring dual credit for foreign language classes may begin a foreign language at BJU or may take a BJU course after taking a foreign language course in high school.
+If they have taken a foreign language in high school, they cannot repeat similar material in a BJU course; and after completing a BJU course in a particular language, they may not repeat similar material in a BJA course.
+Students who have taken a foreign language high school course will need to take a placement test and begin at the appropriate level.